olizzh0105/review-data-source-analysis/assessment.md

 All three platforms were initially accessible through basic HTTP requests and returned status code `200`.
 However, successful HTTP retrieval alone did not guarantee that individual review records could be identified or extracted consistently.

 Google Play Store performed well in the lightweight testing.
-Its page responses were relatively consistent, several review-related fields were identifiable, and three candidate individual review blocks were successfully extracted using `requests` and `BeautifulSoup`.
+Its page responses were relatively consistent, several review-related fields were identifiable, and individual review content was successfully extracted using `requests` and `BeautifulSoup`.

 Apple App Store also demonstrated strong initial feasibility.
-Its public page responses were relatively consistent, and eight candidate individual elements were successfully identified using the same lightweight extraction approach.
+Its public page responses were relatively consistent, and review-related content was also successfully identified using the same lightweight extraction approach.

+The different numbers of matched elements should not be interpreted as evidence that one platform is inherently easier to collect than the other.
+The more important finding is that review content was identifiable for both platforms.
 The different numbers of review blocks found on Google Play Store and Apple App Store should not be interpreted as evidence that one platform is inherently easier to collect than the other.
 The pages may expose different numbers of reviews in their initial HTML responses.
 The more important finding is that individual review structures were successfully identified for both platforms.

 Amazon demonstrated greater technical uncertainty.
 Although review containers were clearly visible during manual inspection of the browser-rendered DOM, the same structures were not identified in the HTML returned through the basic Python request.
 Amazon also produced substantially different response sizes across repeated HTTP tests.